 Day 4: Mt.
 Rushmore & Keystone

 Mt.
 Rushmore is just 8 minutes from the city center of Keystone.
-Before making the quintessential South Dakota road trip stop at Mt.
+Before making the quintessential South Dakota road trip with kids stop at Mt.
 Rushmore, explore the city of Keystone!

 Rushmore Tramway Adventures

 You can zip line, ride an alpine slide, do a ropes course, eat at the cafe, take the scenic chair lift, or if you’re feeling brave jump off of the jump tower.

 This museum building was built with early Victorian architecture and holds Carrie Ingalls memorabilia, classrooms from the past, a bathtub that Howard Taft actually used antique furniture, and more.

 On this self-guided walking tour, you’ll see the buildings from the late 1800’s when Keystone was one of the fastest-growing boomtowns in the Black Hills.
 You’ll walk by saloons, old mines, a doctor’s office, an ice house, a blacksmith, a church, school, old houses, and more historic buildings.